sbidoul/runboat/README.md

 Prototype (min required to do load testing):

-- github token for github api requests
-- set requests otherwise requests is same as limits ?
 - plug it on a bunch of OCA and shopinvader repos to test load
 - configuring many repos in a .env file may be difficult, switch to a toml file ?